Overview

 The Home screen is the default view after power-up, and the display returns to it after a period of no keypad use (set by the Logout Time).
 Each preset Home screen shows the compressor's key live values: delivery pressure, outlet temperature, percent load, operating status, and any active-function icons.
 A status toolbar runs along the top of the screen and a navigation toolbar along the bottom.
 After about 60 seconds of no use the backlight dims until a key is pressed or the screen is touched.

-Active-function icons in the status toolbar flag conditions such as locked/unlocked access, service due, warning, fault, drain valve, remote control, fan, automatic restart, run schedule, IoT module, and clone key.
-If more icons are active than will fit, they collapse behind a "<<" symbol; selecting it expands them.
+Active-function icons in the status toolbar flag conditions such as locked or unlocked access, service due, warning, fault, drain valve, remote control, remote pressure control, ISC master active, fan, automatic restart, run schedule, IoT module, and clone key.
+They are listed in priority order, highest first.

 User Account Levels